toneemarqus/AD-Suit/README.md

 Thank you for your interest in improving Go Map Exec!

 # Disclaimer
-Go Map Exec is intended for legal purposes only.
+AD Suit is intended for education and legal purposes only.
 Users are responsible for complying with applicable laws.
 The developer is not liable for misuse or damage caused by this tool.